-There's nothing wrong with a spouse suing for his/her loss of companionship in a wrongful death case and also bringing the lawsuit in the name of the estate of the deceased (as administrator or executor) for the benefit of the heirs of the decedent, which would include the spouse and the children...Read more »
+There's nothing wrong with a spouse suing for his/her loss of companionship in a wrongful death case and also bringing the lawsuit in the name of the estate of the deceased (as administrator or executor) for the benefit of the heirs of the decedent, which would include the spouse and the...Read more »

 They can sue you, but would not do so because of the obvious fact that your involvement was caused by the party who rear-ended you.
 If you were injured you could bring a claim or lawsuit against the party who rear-ended you.

 In most jurisdictions a complaint may be amended anytime up through judgment as long the amendment conforms to the proofs.
-In your situation depending on your state's procedural law, I think it would be routine to amend your complaint to raise the ad damnum (or the claim for damages) that are in...Read more »
+In your situation depending on your state's procedural law, I think it would be routine to amend your complaint to raise the ad damnum (or the claim for damages) that are...Read more »

 If the parties had agreed to a binding arbitration, the end result is just that-the decision is binding without judicial review.
 If the arbitrator awarded damages or some money remedy, the party assessed is usually given a set time limit in which to comply or pay the award.
 If not, the other side,...Read more »